charlieblanshard/hangman-game/README.md

 ## To start program

-In the project directory (my-hangman), you can run:
+In the project directory (my-hangman), install node modules:
+`npm install`

+Install english words:
+`an-array-of-english-words - npm`

+Start program:
 `npm start`

 ## How to use